elena89rossi/fb-app/README.md

  - Core lib : single entrypoint lib without exportable entities and unit test implementation.

  - UI Lib: library with multiple secondary entrypoint.
 This architecture allows developer to import into project only what he want to use (optimization for bundle size).
-Simple example om dummy component...

- - UserSession : concepts related to data persistence and dynamic data updates  (browser storage, polling, share data for multiple subsctiption, no  nested subscription, destroy subsctiption usign takeUntil, use share rapla to use only one stream for multiple subscribers....)
+ - UserSession : concepts related to data persistence and dynamic data updates  (browser storage, polling, share data for multiple subsctiption, no  nested subscription, destroy subsctiption using takeUntil, use shareReplay to use only one stream for multiple subscribers....)

 ## Execution Commands
  ### Application launch